Janguis/Tabletop_Game_Recommendation/README.md

 ## File Manifest
 ### Code
-This folder contains all the code used in the project which is in .ipynb format and can be accessed using Jupiter Notebook, it contains a contents which details the order and function of each code file.
+This folder contains all the code used in the project.
+Each file is in .ipynb format and can be accessed using Jupiter Notebook, it contains a contents which details the order and function of each code file.

 ### Data